WillemBonnaffe/NODEBNGM/examples/MEE_2023/manuscript/figures/scripts/cmdline_HL/README.md

 * `m9_crossVal_p.r` performs k-fold cross validation of the process model
 * `m10_plotCrossVal_p.r` visualises outputs of k-fold cross validation of the process model

+### Output files:
+* `out` contains the output of the scripts
+* `out_repeat` contains repeat results of the analysis to assess repeatability of the results
+* `out/contribTable.csv` contains the contributions of each variable to the dynamics
+* `out/crossVal_p-Omega_p.RData` contains parameters of the process model for each value of the regularisation hyperparameter
+* `out/crossVal_p.RData` contains the likelihood of the predictions of the model for each value of the regularisation hyperparameter
+* `out/ddt.Yhat_o.RData` contains the interpolated dynamics of the state variables
+* `out/ddx.Yhat_p.RData` contains the sensitivity of the per-capita growth rate of variables with respect to the each state variable
+* `out/effectsTable.csv` contains the effects of each variable on the dynamics
+* `out/fig_crossVal_p.pdf` displays the cross validation results
+* `out/fig_predictions_o.pdf` displays results of the observation model, i.e. the interpolation of states and dynamics of each variable
+* `out/fig_predictions_p.pdf` displays results of the process model, i.e. the effects and contribution of each variable to the dynamics of the system
+* `out/Geber_p.RData` contains the contributions of each variable to the dynamics of the system
+* `out/Omega_o.RData` contains the ensemble of parameters of the observation model
+* `out/Omega_p.RData` contains the ensemble of parameters of the process model
+* `out/summaryTable.csv` contains the summary statistics of the fit of the process model (NODE) for each variable
+* `out/summaryTable.RData` contains the summary statistics of the fit of the process model (NODE) for each variable
+* `out/Yhat_o.RData` contains the interpolated state variables
+* `out/Yhat_p.RData` contains the interpolated per-capita growth rate of each state variable